Can We Coexist With Wildfire? A The Dyrt PRO Member Made a Film About It (and His Answer Is YES!)

 Then, as I was driving around rural areas of Oregon, Washington and California filming wildfires, I had no idea where I would end up each night because I was responding to weather, evacuation orders, and changing fire conditions.
 I used The Dyrt to find dozens of campsites that I would never have found any other way.
 It was a truly essential tool!

-Yes, I’ve been camping since before I can remember.
+Yes, I’ve been since before I can remember.
 My parents were very outdoorsy and I upped the ante as soon as I could drive.
-Since then I’ve spent as much time as possible outside and I’m proud to report that I’ve actually logged multiple years where I spent more nights camping in a tent or sleeping bag than inside.
+Since then I’ve spent as much time as possible outside and I’m proud to report that I’ve actually logged multiple years where I spent more nights in a tent or sleeping bag than inside.
 It helped that my job was filming for National Geographic and kayaking in remote corners of the world.

 Now that I’m a father, I’ve added a little more comfort to the setup with a converted Sprinter van.
 But getting my toddler into the wilderness is also really important to me, not just car camping.
 So, we go on a week-long wilderness canoe trip each year where we tent camp at a different site every night and he loves it!